hlfan/openstreetmap-website/INSTALL.md

 **Platform Support:** These instructions are based on Ubuntu 24.04 LTS, though the OSMF servers are currently running Debian 12.
 The instructions also work, with only minor amendments, for all other current Ubuntu releases, Fedora and macOS.

 > [!WARNING]
 > **Windows Note:** We don't recommend using this approach for development and deployment on Windows.
 Some Ruby gems may not be supported.
-If you are using Windows, we recommend containerized setup using [Docker](DOCKER.md).
+If you are using Windows, we recommend a containerized setup as mentioned above.

 ## Manual Installation Guide